GDSC-NITH/CookBook-Hacktoberfest/Web-Development/htmlcodes.md

 |fieldset| This tag draws a box around the elements within the fieldset. |
 |details|The details tag is used to provide or hide more information about the content on a website.|
 ### Breif explanation of above tags
-### 1. <cite>
+### 1. cite
-All of us will be familiar with the <blockquote> tag, but did you know about <blockquote>'s little brother <cite>? <cite> allows you to define the text inside the element as a reference.
-Typically, the browser will render the text inside the <cite> tag in italics, but this can be changed with a touch of CSS.
+All of us will be familiar with the blockquote tag, but did you know about blockquote's little brother cite? cite allows you to define the text inside the element as a reference.
+Typically, the browser will render the text inside the cite tag in italics, but this can be changed with a touch of CSS.

-The <cite> tag is really useful for citing bibliographic and other site references.
+The cite tag is really useful for citing bibliographic and other site references.
 Here's an example of how to use the cite tag in a paragraph:
 ```
-<p>Github <cite>is a distributed version-control platform</cite> where users can collaborate on or adopt open source code projects,fork code , share ideas and more</p>
+<p>Github <citeis a distributed version-control platform</cite> where users can collaborate on or adopt open source code projects,fork code , share ideas and more</p>
 ```
 ### output:
 ![image](https://user-images.githubusercontent.com/97960380/194769564-b3900eae-288a-464d-bd15-38aaaa53769f.png)

-### 2. <optgroup>
+### 2. optgroup
-The <optgroup> tag is a great way to add a little definition between groups of options inside a select box.
+The optgroup tag is a great way to add a little definition between groups of options inside a select box.
 This allows the select list to visually separate the items.

 If you needed to group movie listings by time, for example, then it would look like this:
 ```